-If you are reading this article because you plan on traveling to the Philippines, find out whether you need a visa Philippines or how to get the Philippines eTA visa waiver before your trip.
-Preparing for your trip is vital before traveling to the Philippines and means that once you arrive, you will be able to enjoy your vacation and relax.
+Preparing for the trip is vital before traveling to the Philippines and means that once you arrive, you will be able to enjoy your vacation and relax.

 Read all about some of the different festivals in the Philippines, when and where they are held and how to get to festival paradise.

-Many travel to the Philippines to roam the endless white-sand beaches and relax in paradise without visiting festivals, whereas others visit specifically to experience the incredible festivals on offer.
-Discover the traditional festivals of the Philippines with our top list of festivities.
+Many travel to the Philippines to roam the endless white-sand beaches and relax without attending festivals, whereas others visit specifically to experience the incredible events on offer.
+Discover the traditional festivals of the Philippines with the following top list of festivities.

 Sinulog Festival, Cebu